InstincDev/spellwell/README.md

 ## Usage

 Users who login as students will be able to view, take, and get the results of spelling tests added by their teacher.
 Teachers will be able to create new tests, and access the results for all their students.
-In turn, Parents / Guardians will be able to access the test results of their child(ren).
+Parents / Guardians will be able to access the test results of their child(ren).

-For each test, the spelling word is spoken aloud, and the student inputs the correct spelling.
-Once submitted the test is graded and displayed along with the incorrect words.
+Each test, the spelling word is spoken aloud, and the student inputs the correct spelling.
+Once submitted the test is graded and incorrect words are  displayed.
 Grades and attempts of each test are stored for review.

-### Demo
+### Screenshots

 ![Screenshot 2022-10-11 215552](https://user-images.githubusercontent.com/67307808/195239538-76e7c85a-8099-4b2a-99bb-e4dfb2ba5ec7.png)